 Most of the time it's hard to know what the birthday boy or girl would like to be gifted, so we just take a best guess and hope it's well received!
 This often leads to unwanted presents, which contributes to a culture of accumulating too much stuff.

 A good idea is to give party attendees the option to contribute to a group present that's really wanted.
 This could be by optional contribution to the party host to organise its purchase, or via an online group gift organiser like GroupTogether or Group Prezzie.
 We also have a small range of small (and eco-friendly) gifts for kids.

-Another eco-adverse aspect of gifting is the gift wrapping.
+Another eco-adverse aspect of gifting is all the gift wrapping!
 Wrapping paper usually just gets ripped apart and discarded without much thought - and if it’s glittery it can’t even be recycled.
 Fabric wrap, on the other hand, can be recycled.
 Fabric can be used the same way as traditional wrapping paper, using string or ribbon to hold it in place.
 Or you can try your hand at some Furoshiki - the traditional Japanese style of wrapping with fabric using knots and bows.
 (It's quicker too - no need for sticky tape!)

 'Marbles' reusable gift wrap by Hello Snowglobe